liamgreenhill/liamnugent.me/posts/upgrading-to-eleventy-v1-on-netlify.md

 Setting the environment variable did the trick and the deployment ran successfully.

 The show is back on the road!
+If you’re here because you did a Google search for that error message, hopefully this helps you too.